[cpg_imagenormal:173,Christmas 2006 004 (Large).jpg]

 Born and raised in the suburbs on Long Island (Albertson, in case it matters or if you were wondering), I was a student in the Herricks school district for my primary education.
 I played jazz and classical trumpet for about 10 years and gave it up by the time I graduated high school.
 I also played Volleyball, was a junior athletic trainer, and worked a bunch of odd jobs (including being a stock boy at a butcher!)

 After graduating from High School, I went to Columbia University and received a BSEE from the School of Engineering and Applied Sciences (SEAS) in 2002.
 It was affectionately known as FUSEAS, because some dude Fu donated a ton of money to have it named after him.
 During college I took up Judo and ended up playing for 5 years.
-I still play on and off today.
+I still play on and off today, 15 years later.
 I was also a bartender, a TA, and had various cool internships, including a stint at Lucent (right when the ish hit the fan) in their fiber optics division.

 Just kidding, I’d love to reply to you.